imconnorngl/overlay/README.md

 # Statsify Overlay

-An amazing bedwars overlay to check players Finals, Winstreak, FKDR, And more.
+An amazing bedwars overlay to check players Finals, Winstreak, FKDR, Nicks And more.

 Here is an example below